 Although there is a road right to the shores of Lake O’Hara, you can’t drive there.
 The gravel road is 11 km/7 miles long and is gated.
 To get to Lake O’Hara you have to walk the road or take the Parks Canada shuttle bus.
 (There’s also a private bus for guests of the Lake O’Hara Lodge.
 See the accommodation section below for more info.)

-The Lake O’Hara parking lot is 15 minutes east of Lake Louise in Banff National Park and 15 minutes of the town of Field in Yoho National Park.
+The Lake O’Hara parking lot is 15 minutes west of Lake Louise in Banff National Park and 15 minutes east of the town of Field in Yoho National Park.
 Click here for Google maps directions.
 If you leave your car in the Lake O’Hara parking lot, you need to purchase a National Parks pass and leave it on your dash.

 If you are booked on an early morning bus to Lake O’Hara, you should stay nearby the night before.
 Yoho National Park has several campgrounds.
 I stayed at the Takakkaw Falls walk-in campground the night before my Lake O’Hara trip.
 It has great views of the waterfall.

 If you don’t want to camp, the closest places to book a hotel or B&B are Field, BC or Lake Louise, Alberta.
 Here’s a great guide to Lake Louise if you’re planning to spend some time in the area.
-Field and Lake Louise are expensive areas to stay, so if you’re on a budget, consider booking an Airbnb to save some cash.
-(SAVE $45 on Airbnb: Click here to get $45 off your first Airbnb stay.)
+And don’t miss these great Lake Louise restaurants.

 Lake O’Hara Bus Booking